Welcome to Salford Heart Care

 Our Healthy Heart Clubs

-For those who want to become more physically active, or develop greater confidence in their mobility, we offer gentle exercise sessions, dancing and tai chi.
+For those who want to become more physically active, or develop greater confidence in their mobility, we offer gentle exercise sessions including dancing and chair yoga.
 For those seeking emotional support, and the opportunity to gain a better understanding of how stress can impact health and well being, our stress management sessions and group relaxation therapy are crucial.
 Our one-to-one holistic therapies (such as reiki and head massage) also help to restore well being and a sense of calm and relaxation.
 We also offer weight management support, together with healthy living advice and informative presentations delivered by health care professionals.
-For more information about forthcoming presentations and activities planned, take a look what’s on between May and July 2016.

 We are a member-led charity and we rely on the support and commitment of our team of volunteers.
 We encourage members to take an active role at the clubs, and the majority of our volunteers initially came seeking support and advice following a heart attack or diagnosis with a long-term illness.
 In June 2014 Salford Heart Care was awarded The Queen’s Award for Voluntary Service.
 The award is the equivalent of an MBE for volunteer groups and recognises the commitment, dedication and support of our team of more than 50 volunteers across Salford!

 Our volunteers put a great deal of time and effort into organising a range of social activities, group holidays and day trips.
 These activities are often subsidised, thanks to the fundraising efforts of our supporters, and as a result they are extremely popular.
 Group outings and events reduce feelings of social isolation and develop community cohesion and a sense of belonging.

 Read one of our case studies on how the sessions have helped and supported one of our members.

 We would love to see you at one of our Healthy Heart Club sessions.
 You do not need to have a heart condition.
 Please visit our branches page to find out more about where and when we meet.
 New members are always made welcome.